cadencorontzos/.dotfiles/README.md

 git pull && sh .scripts/link_folders.sh
 ```

 There may be issues with the symlinks if you already have some of the dotfiles with the same names in your home directory.
-If this happens, back up the files it complains about and try again.
+If this happens, back up the files it complains about to a `~/.backup` directory and try linking folders again.

 ## Fonts